Craigslist: History

-Having observed people helping one another in friendly, social, and trusting communal ways on the Internet via the WELL, MindVox and Usenet, and feeling isolated as a relative newcomer to San Francisco, Craigslist founder Craig Newmark decided to create something similar for local events.
+According to founder Craig Newmark, he was influenced by the community-oriented interactions he had observed on early Internet services such as the WELL, MindVox and Usenet, and, as a relative newcomer to San Francisco, decided to create a similar service for local events.
 In early 1995, he began an email distribution list to friends.
 Most of the early postings were submitted by Newmark and were notices of social events of interest to software and Internet developers living and working in the San Francisco Bay Area.

 The number of subscribers and postings grew rapidly via manual advertising.
 There was no moderation and Newmark was surprised when people started using the mailing list for non-event postings.
-People trying to get technical positions filled found that the list was a good way to reach people with the skills they were looking for.
+People trying to get technical positions filled found that the list was a way to reach people with the skills they were looking for.
 This led to the addition of a jobs category.
 User demand for more categories caused the list of categories to grow.
 The initial technology encountered some limits, so by June 1995 Majordomo had been installed, and the mailing list "Craigslist" resumed operations.
 Community members started asking for a web interface.
 Newmark registered "craigslist.org", and the website went live in 1996.

 In the fall of 1998, the name "List Foundation" was introduced, and Craigslist started transitioning to the use of this name.
 In April 1999, when Newmark learned of other organizations called "List Foundation", the use of this name was dropped.
 Craigslist was incorporated as a private for-profit company in 1999.
-Around the time of these events, Newmark realized the site was growing so fast that he could stop working as a software engineer and devote his full attention to running Craigslist.
+Around this time, Newmark quit his job to work on Craigslist full-time.
 By April 2000, nine employees were working out of Newmark's San Francisco apartment.